×

 Expungement Attorney In Passaic County

-Expungement_DDSMAnyone with a criminal background knows the negative impact that the record can have upon their life.
+Anyone with a criminal background knows the negative impact that the record can have upon their life.
 Your criminal record prevents you from obtaining higher-paying employment, student loans, and even housing.
 An expungement of your records may make life easier, as it will permanently remove any reference of you and any associated crimes from the system.
 After an expungement, no one will be able to see anything from your criminal past.
 While an expungement is an excellent way to better your future, not everyone is entitled to file for one.
 New Jersey requires that you meet certain criteria in order to be eligible for an expungement.

-Eligibility for expungement in New Jersey
+Eligibility for Expungement in New Jersey

 10 years to have your record expunged